p0deje/watir-dom-wait/README.md

 Using [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).

-Note, that it also rescues `Selenium::WebDriver::Error::StaleElementReferenceError` and `Selenium::WebDriver::Error::JavascriptError` when waits for DOM.
+Note, that it also rescues `Selenium::WebDriver::Error::StaleElementReferenceError`, `Selenium::WebDriver::Error::JavascriptError` and `Watir::Exception::UnknownObjectException` (only when its message contains `Element not found in the cache - perhaps the page has changed since it was looked up`) when waits for DOM.

 ## Contributors